xwzappest/guide/ticktick/ios_app/3_how_to_sign_out.md

 ### How to sign out?
-Slide the screen to the right and click your account name on top left corner to enter account details.
-Then, click ‘Sign Out’.
+1.Slide the screen to the right.

+2.Click your account name on top left corner to enter account details.

+3.Click “Sign Out” at the bottom of the page.